jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-ii.md

 - Technology
 wpid: 43
 ---
 In hindsight, my <a title="Part I" href="http://allacademic.wordpress.com/2008/09/03/introduction-to-slc-20-part-i/">previous post</a> on the subject of SLC 2.0 seems rather vague.
-Itâ€™s definitely a worthwhile description of the motivation behind the project (or at least my motivation) but it doesnâ€™t really describe what weâ€™re actually doing.
-Iâ€™ll seek to remedy that a little with this, part II of my introduction to SLC 2.0.
+It's definitely a worthwhile description of the motivation behind the project (or at least my motivation) but it doesn't really describe what we're actually doing.
+I'll seek to remedy that a little with this, part II of my introduction to SLC 2.0.

 <!--more-->